WUTIF

 By helping to commercialize B.C.'s mega-million dollar investment in research and development, WUTIF will be well positioned to grow as it supplies the capital markets with a source of new deals while simultaneously supporting the Province's long-term economic plans.

-B.C.'s advanced technology industry has grown dramatically over the past decade.
-It is one of the major - and growing - contributors to B.C.'s economy as the Province decreases its dependence on the resource sector and increases its investment in the "new economy" comprising knowledge-based companies.
+B.C.’s advanced technology industry has grown dramatically over the past decade.
+It is one of the major – and growing – contributors to B.C.’s economy as the Province decreases its dependence on the resource sector and increases its investment in the “new economy” comprising knowledge-based companies.
 B.C. already has hundreds of success stories.
-There are more than a dozen companies generating more than $100 million in annual sales versus none just a decade ago.
-For more information on the technology sector in B.C., please visit T-Net at www.bctechnology.com.
+There are more than a dozen companies that have recently achieved “unicorn” status, i.e. valuations in excess of $1 billion.
+For more information on the technology sector in B.C., visit T-Net at www.bctechnology.com .

 WUTIF provides a vehicle in which investors can participate broadly in the future growth of the advanced technology sector in British Columbia.